-This website is for independent publications, presses, lit mags, zines, writers, artists to share their work, and most importantly the audiences who want to access the work of these creators and discover new ones.
+This website is for independent publications, presses, lit mags, zines, writers, and artists to share their work, and most importantly the audiences who want to access the work of these creators and discover new ones.

 A flock is a gathering of many different individual birds.
 It's a place of safety.
 It's home.
-In a similar vein, Flock is meant to be home for many different individual presses, publications, creators, and readers.
+In a similar vein, Flock is meant to be home to many different individual presses, publications, creators, and readers.

 Also, it was the name that everyone seemed to like best.